MICHIGAN DO-NOT-RESUSCITATE PROCEDURE ACT (EXCERPT)

-333.1053 Execution of order; authorized persons; form; printed or typed names; signatures; witness; identification bracelet; possession; access.
+333.1053a Execution of order by guardian on behalf of ward; form; signatures; printed or typed names; witness; identification bracelet; possession; access.

-(2) An order executed under this section shall be on a form described in section 4.
-The order shall be dated and executed voluntarily and signed by each of the following persons:
+(2) An order executed under this section must be on a form described in section 4.
+The order must be dated, executed voluntarily, and signed by each of the following individuals:

-(c) Two witnesses 18 years of age or older, at least 1 of whom is not the declarant's spouse, parent, child, grandchild, sibling, or presumptive heir.
+(c) Two witnesses 18 years of age or older, each of whom is not the ward's spouse, parent, child, grandchild, sibling, or presumptive heir.

-(3) The names of the declarant, the attending physician, and each witness shall be printed or typed below the corresponding signatures.
-A witness shall not sign an order unless the declarant appears to the witness to be of sound mind and under no duress, fraud, or undue influence.
+(3) The names of all signatories must be printed or typed below the corresponding signatures.
+A witness shall not sign an order unless the guardian appears to the witness to be of sound mind and under no duress, fraud, or undue influence.

-(4) At any time after an order is signed and witnessed, the declarant or an individual designated by the declarant may apply an identification bracelet to the declarant's wrist.
+(4) At any time after an order is signed and witnessed, the guardian, the attending physician or his or her delegatee, or an individual designated by the guardian may apply an identification bracelet to the ward's wrist.